AI4SCR/graph-concept-learner/README.md

 ## ToDos

+- [ ] Dataset design is still flawed, we need to deconstruct the model loading from the path factory.
+For example to get the path of a sample, the current implementation requires to load all samples.
+This is not efficient.
+  We could introduce an explicit load call, add a prevent_load flag or add the path definitions as MixIn to the dataset class (which could be very convoluted).
 - [ ] Further modularize the code:
     - [x] Create functions that just create models
     - [x] train functions just load the model and train it